nicoespeon/understandlegacycode.com/content/blog/can-ai-write-tests-on-legacy-code/index.md

 I would conclude this article with 2 thoughts:

 1. [Rubberduck is open-source](https://github.com/rubberduck-ai/rubberduck-vscode).
 I encourage you to give it a try, report bugs and suggest improvements.
 I'm now contributing to the tool myself, it's really cool!
 2. I have used Rubberduck to help me write missing tests on existing code… But now I’m curious about what it can do to help me **refactor** the code!

-So that will be the topic of my next post about it.
-Stay tuned!
+So I did that and challenged Rubberduck to refactor the code faster than I could.
+Did it work?
+Surprisingly better than I expected!
+[Read it here](https://understandlegacycode.com/blog/can-ai-write-tests-on-legacy-code/) 👀